 All of these areas are supposed to interact to allow us to live healthy and vibrant lives.
 When this is not the case, something probably needs adjusted to allow the nerve energy to flow freely once again so that you can heal and be healthy.

 Nerves are made of 3 parts: the neuron or nerve cell, and branching arms that come out of the neuron called the dendrite and the axon.
 It’s through little electrical currents flowing down the axons and dendrites that the nervous system communicates.

 At times during a fetus’s brain’s development there are 250,000 neurons added every minute.
 By the time you are an adult, there are over 100 billion nerve cells with over 100 trillion connections between them.
 That’s more nerve cells than there are trees in the entire amazon forest with more connections than there are leaves in the Amazon forest.

 (http://faculty.washington.edu/chudler/dev.html below) In other words your nervous system is pretty important.

+The peripheral nervous system connects the central nervous system to the rest of the body.
 This allows you to use your arms and legs, control your lungs and organs, and think at the same time!

 The enteric nervous system is inside of your gut.
 Its sensory endings are throughout the lining of your gut.
 In fact there are more kinds of taste buds and much larger numbers of them in your gut lining than on your tongue.
 See your tummy really does crave foods.